quandie/roblox-nextbot-possession/readme.md

 - brains
 - at least basic lua and luau knowledge

+# installation
+- download entire rbxl file and open it using roblox studio

 # also
 - please DO NOT upload my possession system anywhere without crediting me (thanks you)
 - if you experienced some bugs, please contact me in discord: real_quandie or open an issue